Byron1z/configure-ad-B1z/README.md

 <p>
 Create the Client VM (Windows 10 Pro) named “Client-1”

-  Again, Attach it to the same Region and Virtual Network as "DC-1"
+  Again, attach it to the same Region and Virtual Network as "DC-1"

   Give it the same Username & Password as DC-1, for convenience